onSec-fr/NetshareDump/README.md

 ## ~NetshareDump
 **A simple, effective script for automatically dumping network shares.**

+#### Disclaimer
+This tool is only intended to be a proof of concept demonstration tool for authorized security testing.
+Make sure you check with your local laws before running this tool.

 #### Input file
 Input file must contain UNC paths :